 Post Adoption Search and Reunion

 The Home recognizes that adoption is a lifelong process.
 Families may need support at various times after the adoption has become legal.
-The Home offers search for birth parents and adult adopted persons whose adoption was facilitated by The New England Home for Little Wanderers, Boston Children's Services Association, and Church Home Society.
-We provide non-identifying information from the file, facilitating reunions and providing support during the process.
+The Home offers search services for birth parents and adult adopted persons whose adoptions were facilitated by The New England Home for Little Wanderers, Boston Children's Services Association, and Church Home Society.
+We provide non-identifying information from the file, facilitate reunions and provide support during the process.
 Please contact Andrea Scott at 617-288-7450.

 All requests for information must be submitted on our inquiry specific, signed, notarized application.

-Siblings and other relatives wishing to search should contact Andrea Scott at 617-288-7450 regarding access to information.
+Siblings and other relatives wishing engage search services, should also ontact Andrea Scott at 617-288-7450 regarding access to information.

 The Adoption Program at The Home for Little Wanderers is affiliated with the following organizations: